menuclose

 I highly recommend the Lightroom app.
 It is available in the app store from Adobe the makers of Photoshop.
 A little secret you might not know is that most photographers use Lightroom on their computers to edit your photos, not Photoshop!
 I rarely take an image into Photoshop for editing, 99% of my work is done in Lightroom.

 Remember you are not expected to be a professional photographer and you’ve just given birth to a beautiful baby.
 You are doing the best you can under very difficult circumstances.
-Focus on keeping things in focus and getting good light!
+Focus on keeping things in focus and getting good light in your DIY newborn photos!

 Non DIY Newborn Photos